finos/open-source-readiness/docs/bok/Activities/Level-2/Creating-Policy.md

 sidebar_position: 5
 sidebar_label: Policy
 image: /img/bok/page-types/activity.png
+checklist:
+  - title: Consumption Policy
+    description: The organisation has an open source consumption policy
 ---

 **THIS IS A PLACEHOLDER**

 Refer to [Policy](../../Artifacts/Policy) as the _output_ from this activity.